Janney152005/DigitalHumanities/_pages/dln.md

 Digital Humanities (DH) offers a crucial horizon for my study of Business and Interactive Media.
 DH proves that quantitative rigor and humanistic inquiry are not mutually exclusive.
 Through methods like text mining in Python, network analysis, and interactive media archives, we can interrogate social impact, analyze cultural trends, and evaluate community dynamics with humanistic empathy rather than purely cold financial metrics.

-Critical Reflection, AI, and Future Horizons

-Reflecting on my current capabilities, I possess a strong foundation in creative writing, textual analysis, and basic media editing.
-However, my journey in this course is uncovering the vast potential of automated data processing and artificial intelligence.
+Reflecting on my current capabilities, I possess a strong foundation in descriptive statistics, market research, video production, and foundational coding.
+However, my journey in this course is uncovering the vast potential—and ethical responsibility—that comes with automated data processing and artificial intelligence.

-I am discovering how AI tools can assist in text generation and research summaries, highlighting the necessity of algorithmic literacy and ethics.
+I am discovering how AI-driven tools, from psychometric evaluation software to natural language processing models, are redefining talent assessment, consumer insights, and content generation.
+Yet, working with these tools highlights the vital necessity of critical algorithmic literacy.
+AI is only as sound as its training data and the ethical frameworks guiding its deployment.

-Moving forward, I want to explore new ways of thinking that combine ethical AI integration with creative technology to tell compelling human stories through new media formats.
+Moving forward, I want to explore new ways of thinking that combine ethical AI integration with interactive data visualization.
+I am eager to move beyond traditional financial dashboards and stat packages toward interactive, Web-based data experiences that tell human stories.
+By blending the strategic precision of business analytics, the critical lens of digital humanities, and the participatory power of interactive media, I aim to leverage computational tools not just to analyze markets, but to drive meaningful social impact.